CHRONIC WOUND TREATMENT: AUREALIS MULTI-TARGET BACTERIAL GENE THERAPY (AUP-16)

 November 2023 | ISPOR Heath Economic Conference abstract and poster

-Aurealis Therapeutics presented an abstract and a poster at ISPO Health Economic Conference titled: Cost-effectiveness of a multi-targeting bacterial gene therapy (AUP-16) at healing a Diabetic Foot Ulcer when compared to the current standard of care.
-Access the poster and the article here.
+Aurealis Therapeutics presented an abstract and a poster at ISPOR Health Economic Conference titled: A Markov model to determine the cost-effectiveness of a multi-targeting bacterial gene therapy (AUP-16) at healing a Diabetic Foot Ulcer when compared to the current standard of care.
+Access the abstract and the poster.

 October 2023 | 14th International Symposium on Lactic Acid Bacteria poster

 Aurealis Therapeutics presented a poster at the 14th International Symposium on Lactic Acid Bacteria titled: Multi-target bacterial gene therapy for chronic wounds and cancer.
-Access the poster here.
+Access the poster.

 May 2023 | EWMA Conference Milan 2023 oral presentation

 Aurealis Therapeutics gave an oral presentation at the European Wound Management Association (EWMA) Conference Milan 2023 titled: 4-in-1 live biotherapeutic Gene Therapy Medicinal Product (GTMP) accelerates healing of Diabetic Foot Ulcers (DFUs): a first-in-human, phase 1 clinical study.
-Access the oral presentation here.
+Access the oral presentation.

 February 2022 | PLOS-One scientific article

 Aurealis Therapeutics published a scientific article in the PLOS-One journal titled: 4-in-1 Combination therapy using Lactococcus lactis expressing three therapeutic proteins for the treatment of chronic non-healing wounds.
-Access the article here.
+Access the scientific article.

 May 2018 | EWMA Conference Krakow 2018 poster

 Aurealis Therapeutics presented a poster at the European Wound Management Association (EWMA) Conference Krakow 2018 titled: Therapeutic use of Lactococcus lactis bacteria to produce proteins locally in diseased tissues of chronic wounds.
-Access the oral presentation here.
+Access the poster.

 CLINICAL TRIALS IN CHRONIC WOUNDS